jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Some powers or card abilities (such as **A Necessary Evil**) allow a character to strike more than once.
 If an attacker is striking multiple times, typically you just add the striker's ATK value for the number of strikes.
 For example, **A Necessary Evil** allows an attacker to strike an additional time.
 So, if the attacker had an ATK value of 5, that attacker would instead strike for 10.

 If a defender is able to strike multiple times, you can either strike the same attacker multiple times (add the ATK value) or strike multiple attackers.
 For example, let's say you are team-attacked by 2 attackers.
 If you have 5 ATK and an ability that allows you strike twice during that combat, you could either A.) strike the same attacker twice (total of 10 ATK) or B.) Strike each defender once with 5 ATK.

+---

+Q: If I have an ability that allows me to directly strike a character, can I strike a face-down character?

+A: The short answer is "yes," but depending on the scenario it might not really do anything.
+Check out the glossary entry for Hide for further details.

 # Survives